restic/restic/doc/030_preparing_a_new_repo.rst

     Please note that knowledge of your password is required to access the repository.
     Losing your password means that your data is irrecoverably lost.

-It is not possible at the moment to have restic create a new bucket in a different location, so you need to create it using a different program.
+If needed, you can manually specify the region to use by either setting the environment variable ``AWS_REGION`` or calling restic with an option parameter like ``-o s3.region="us-east-1"``.
+If the region is not specified, the default region is used.
 Afterwards, the S3 server (``s3.amazonaws.com``) will redirect restic to the correct endpoint.

 Until version 0.8.0, restic used a default prefix of ``restic``, so the files in the bucket were placed in a directory named ``restic``.
 If you want to